Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 Using external resources is allowed and encouraged, but it comes with important responsibilities:

-- **Cite your sources.** Any external materials, whether academic papers, websites, or data repositories, must be properly attributed.
+- **Cite your sources.** Any external materials, whether academic papers, chatbots, websites, or data repositories, must be properly attributed.
 - **Use external data carefully.** It is fine to bring in outside data to complement the provided dataset, but the majority of your analysis should remain grounded in the official competition data.
 - **Balance your work.** If your analysis relies too heavily on outside sources, or if external data begins to overshadow the provided resources, your project may stray too far from the challenge’s intent.
 Some extension is acceptable, but the focus should stay connected to the given dataset.
 - **Proceed with caution.** Background knowledge is meant to enrich your analysis, not replace it.
 The strongest projects will combine domain knowledge with careful statistical reasoning.